georgekoranteng5/KICKOFFUSA-Website/PRODUCT-MANAGEMENT-PITCH.md

 ## **Call to Action**

-The KickoffUSA website represents a significant opportunity to support the growing KICKOFFUSA soccer initiative in Atlanta and beyond.
+The KICKOFFUSA website represents a significant opportunity to support the growing KICKOFFUSA soccer initiative in Atlanta and beyond.
 With our solid technical foundation, community-focused approach, and clear growth strategy, we're positioned to become the leading digital platform for the KICKOFFUSA soccer community.

 **Next Steps:**
 1. **User Research:** Validate features with KICKOFFUSA community members